About Us

 Our care for people and planet goes beyond the printed page, grounded in sustainability and social enterprise.
 We’re committed to treading lightly, and proud to support charities and initiatives creating meaningful change.

 Peppermint is printed at an ISO 14001 printer in Sydney using PEFC-certified paper from well-managed forests that comply with environmentally sustainable practices.
-Our subscriptions are sent plastic-free in paper envelopes, an initiative that took a lot of work to get right!
+Our subscriptions are sent plastic-free in paper envelopes, an Australian-first initiative that took a lot of work to get right!
 All orders are sent in compostable mailers or paper envelopes.
 In 2021 we undertook an extensive audit through the Carbon Reduction Institute to measure our carbon footprint to have complete certainty of the emissions we are offsetting.
 We’re now offsetting beyond our emissions through Carbon Neutral on a wind power project in Western India that provides economic and social benefits for the community.
 We were one of the founding members of Groundswell, a giving circle that funds climate action.
 We’ve donated over $30,000 to social and environmental charities, we sponsor a granny in Cambodia from the Cambodian Children’s Fund and we were one of the founding members of Indigenous Fashion Projects – a grassroots community of changemakers created by the Darwin Aboriginal Art Fair to build sustainable fashion futures that centre and empower the agency of First Nations voices.

 FIRST NATIONS VOICES